Skip to main content

 - text: "I am not sure of the whole week but I can see the sun is out today."

-After your modification you can train your bot and run it as Rest API server
+After modifying the files, you can train your bot and run it as a REST API server:

 cd rasa-faq/faq/Dockerfiles/faq/faq && rasa train